Entry conditions and residence permits for Estonia

 As of July 2011 a residence permit for employment in Estonia may be granted on the basis of the European Union (EU) blue card.
 The EU blue card is a residence permit for employment, which is granted for residence in Estonia and for employment on a position or job which requires higher qualification.
 Employer needs the consent of the Estonian Unemployment Insurance Fund for applying for the blue card.
 More information on EU Blue Card is available on the website of the Estonian Police and Border Guard Board.

-Together with the residence permit for employment or the residence permit you will receive an Estonian ID number and an Estonian residence permit card (short - ID card) (Est elamisloakaart).
+Together with the residence permit for employment or the residence permit you will receive an Estonian ID code and an Estonian residence permit card (short - ID card) (Est elamisloakaart).
 You can apply for an Estonian ID card already at an Estonian foreign representation, but you will receive the ID card once you have arrived in Estonia.
-The ID number enables you employer to forward all the necessary information to the Estonian Health Insurance Fund, the Employment Register, the Tax and Customs Board and the Social Insurance Board, so that you will have granted health insurance and other rights resulting from paid taxes.
+The ID code enables you employer to forward all the necessary information to the Estonian Health Insurance Fund, the Employment Register, the Tax and Customs Board and the Social Insurance Board, so that you will have granted health insurance and other rights resulting from paid taxes.
 The ID card can be used as regular identification and for giving digital signatures.
 It also carries the residence permit and conditions of employment (name of employer, location of employment, your position).
 You are allowed to work in Estonia only under the conditions determined in your residence permit.
 If you have granted a temporary residence permit for employment, you may be employed by several employers at the same time, provided that the specified conditions determined in your residence permit for employment are still followed.

 ID cards can be used for a wide range of electronic services.